I-graham/BSP-report/enumeration.typ

 // A map from queries to results type PathCache<L: Language> = HashMap<Query, SearchResult<L>>;

-// Since some queries have large results, we place a limit on how many terms we can
+// Since some queries have large results, we place a limit on
-// can store in a single cache entry. pub const CACHE_SIZE_LIMIT: usize = 16;
+// how many terms we can store in a single cache entry. pub const CACHE_SIZE_LIMIT: usize = 16;

-// The result of a query
-pub enum SearchResult<L: Language> {
+// The result of a search query pub enum SearchResult<L: Language> {
     Unknown, // If the search is still in process Inhabited {